belgif/thematic/URI/iceg_uri_standard_draft.md

 ### URIs

 A URI is a formal way to refer to a resource.
 The most known format of a URI is a URL, which can be seen as an equivalent of a web address.
-An URL is a URI that makes use of the well-known HTTP URI scheme.
+A URL is a URI that makes use of the well-known HTTP URI scheme.
 Every URL is a URI (of an existing resource on the web).

-Further, in this standard, it will turn out that a URI must be ‘resolvable’ to be able to retrieve the resource.
+To retrieve the resource, a URI must be ‘resolvable’.
 This is achieved by a service that interprets the requested URI, and replies either with a description of the content or refers to another service that can describe this URI.
 All resources should be uniquely identifiable.

 ### Domain name

-A domain name (or domain) is a name in the Domain Name System (DNS), used for the identification of computers such as web servers, services and applications.
-The domain name is needed to retrieve things on the web provided via computers.
-This term of the URI pattern is formed by the host name, possibly preceded by a subdomain.
+This term of the URI pattern is formed by the DNS host name, possibly preceded by a subdomain.

 ## Namespaces

 Namespaces are a way to define, among others, concepts and variables and to categorize them in order to be unique in the group they belong to.
-They are constructed based on a domain name, to which one or more additional clarifying terms can be added.

-It is very common to define a namespace via the HTTP(S) URI scheme.
-The HTTP(S) URI scheme is a particular scheme format to shape a
+It is very common to define a namespace via the HTTP(S) URI scheme, which is managed by organization in a decentralized way.
-Uniform Resource Identifier (in short, URI  ).
-This format is very popular as URIs are managed by a certain organization, thus they are well differentiated among each other.

 The table below  shows the difference between the construction of a URI based on a domain name and a namespace, each time for the example ‘data’, ‘service’, ‘non-information resource’ and ‘ontology’.